 - Anachronic Order: The film jumps back and forth to various times and places, sometimes with little or no warning.

 - Casting Gag: Paul Bettany's role in this film is likely a reference to his previous role as Dr. Stephen Maturin in Master and Commander.
 In that film, he plays a ship's doctor in the 19th century who bears a rather striking resemblance to Charles Darwin◊, and even spends an extended sequence researching animal specimens in the Galapagos Islands.
 In this film, he actually is Charles Darwin.

 - Dream Within a Dream: Charles has a nightmare like this after falling asleep at his desk.

 - Establishing Character Moment: Our introduction to Emma Darwin in the dinner scene, where she pointedly says grace just as Charles is about to raise the spoon to his lips.
 He waits grudgingly for her to finish, and refrains from joining the family in saying "Amen."

 - Five-Second Foreshadowing: Less than a minute after Joseph Hooker establishes that Annie has died, Charles engages in his first conversation with her ghost.

 - Kissing Cousins: Charles and Emma are cousins, and take offense when a friend (unknowingly) makes a joke of it.
 Charles later wonders if being related led to Annie being too weak.

-- Shown Their Work: (also a Freeze-Frame Bonus) Look closely at the contents of the trunk in Darwin's office.
+- Also a Freeze-Frame Bonus.
+Look closely at the contents of the trunk in Darwin's office.
 One of the papers is an actual page from one of the (many) notebooks he filled during his life.